 About this 6-day driving tour in northern Switzerland

-In 6 days you’ll drive from Basel to Zurich without any highway stress: you’ll use regional roads only, having a close look at the pretty scenery of northern Switzerland and Liechtenstein.
-No mountain passes are involved, so this is a perfect tour for any season:
+In 6 days you’ll drive from Basel to Zurich without highway stress: you’ll use regional roads only.
+During the tour you'll get to know the scenery of northern Switzerland and Liechtenstein.
+No mountain passes are involved, so this is a perfect option for any season.

 Adjust the tour to your needs and plan side excursions

-Hotel and base town sugggestions
+Hotel and base town suggestions

 Planning and preparation tips

-- find up-to-date traffic and road information here;
+- Find up-to-date traffic and road information here.

-- make sure you’ve studied Swiss traffic rules before you leave and stick to them;
+- Make sure you’ve studied Swiss traffic rules before you leave and stick to them.

 Shopping list for this tour